 VentureBeat Mobile Summit 2016

-Andrew will be presenting on how brands can use the power of social influence and analytics to reach new audiences and help with app store discovery.
-This is Venture Beat’s flagship mobile event, more details can be found on the event website.
+Andrew presented on how brands can use the power of social influence and analytics to reach new audiences and help with app store discovery.
+This is Venture Beat’s flagship mobile event.

 At the 2016 Mobile Summit event we’ve invited a terrific group of executives to the scenic resort of Cavallo Point in Sausalito.